How Enterprise-Scale Health Systems Are Gearing Up for FHIR, TEFCA & UDS+

 Solution: Successful programs articulate the clinical and financial value of interoperability.
 For instance, showing how FHIR-based notifications could prevent readmissions or how single sign-on to a FHIR app saves doctors’ time.
 Demonstrating patient satisfaction with app-driven health records also helps buy-in.
 Training and communication keep everyone aligned on the roadmap.

-For example, adopting API management tools and standardized terminologies addresses data consistency, while federated directory services will address the “no single directory” problem.
-In short, big systems are tackling these hurdles one piece at a time, often by learning from early adopters and pooling expertise.
+For example, adopting API management tools and standardized terminologies addresses data consistency, while federated directory services address the “no single directory” problem.

 Related: 5 Challenges Associated with HL7 FHIR and How CapMinds Helps to Solve